 Why hasn’t Dynasty Season 3 aired on Australian screens yet?

 In anticipation of these new players entering the market, previous distribution deals that dictates the curation and availability of programs of Netflix may not be renewed, are on hold or with terms altered like in the case of Dynasty.
 Dynasty normally screens internationally a day after it airs in the U.S. The impact on licensing and distribution agreements affect audiences in up to 188 countries in these international territories and the abscence of Season 3 on the Netflix line up last October was a surprise even to Dynasty cast members who addressed the issue on social media.
-Unlike Season 1 and 2, the third season will be released in July this year, just after the season finale airs in the U.S. all in one go.
+Unlike Season 1 and 2, the third season will be released in late May this year, just after the season finale airs in the U.S. all in one go.

 This could be the start of many changes that affect the fast track viewing and exclusive experience that Netflix is known for.
 One consolation though is that despite changing distribution agreements, viewers are promised that shows already on-air with Netflix will run their course and not be dropped from the current program lineup.
 However when it comes to new shows from the same U.S. network – Batman, Riverdale spin-off Katy Keen for example won’t necessarily end up on Netflix.